senoadiw/docker-geonode-oauth/README.rst

 Trying out docker-geonode-oauth
 -------------------------------

-Should work on default machine @ http://192.168.99.100.
-If not adjust the IP addresses in the docker-compose.yml and fixtures/default_oauth_apps.json.
+This will run GeoNode on the default docker machine.

+Make sure the default machine is accessible at http://geonode.
+Edit the /etc/hosts file if necessary.

+If using Docker with the VirtualBox driver on Windows, make sure to assign at least 4096MB of RAM to the default machine VM.

 1. git clone https://github.com/senoadiw/docker-geonode-oauth.git
 2. cd docker-geonode-oauth